gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 - `hist_as_stairs` (bool): Indicates whether the histogram should be displayed as stairs.
 Default value is False.
 - `directed_ate` (bool): Indicates whether the ATE is split into along-, horizontal-cross- and vertical-cross-track direction.
 Default value is False.
 - `scatter_3d` (bool): Indicates whether the scatter plot should be 3D.
 Default value is False.
+- `dofs_tab` (bool): Indicates whether the degrees of freedom tab should be shown.
+Default value is True.
+- `velocity_tab` (bool): Indicates whether the velocity tab should be shown.
+Default value is True.
+- `height_tab` (bool): Indicates whether the height tab should be shown.
+Default value is True.